hazelcast/hazelcast/hazelcast-documentation/src/SampleQueueCode.md

 }
 ```

-As seen in the above sample code, `Consumer` waits 5 seconds before it consumes the next message.
+As seen in the above example code, `Consumer` waits 5 seconds before it consumes the next message.
 It stops once it receives **-1**.
 Also note that `Consumer` puts **-1** back on the queue before the loop is ended.

 When you first start `Producer` and then start `Consumer`, items produced on the queue will be consumed from the same queue.

+#### Balancing the Queue Operations

-From the above sample code, you can see that an item is produced every second, and consumed every 5 seconds.
+From the above example code, you can see that an item is produced every second, and consumed every 5 seconds.
 Therefore, the consumer keeps growing.
 To balance the produce/consume operation, let's start another consumer.
 By this way, consumption is distributed to these two consumers, as seen in the sample outputs below.

 The second consumer is started.
 After a while, here is the first consumer output: